v3rtho/Defender-For-Identity/README.md

 ### Configuration Tab
 1. Select your deployment mode (Domain or LocalMachine)
-2. Check the configuration items you want to apply
+2. Check the configuration items you want to apply & Choose if you want to use GPOprefix or GPOlinking
 3. Click **Apply Configuration**
 4. Monitor the output in the result pane

 ### Test & Validate Tab
 1. Choose the test mode (Domain or LocalMachine)
-2. Select which configuration to test
+2. Select which configuration to test & Choose if you want to use GPOprefix or GPOlinking
 3. Click **Run Test**
 4. Review test results in the output pane